 - Connect power leads to an LED strip

 - Make small connections around corners

-LED strip connectors provide a quick-connect solution that lets people avoid having to use a solder iron.
-If you do have a solder iron, or want to buy one, then we recommend soldering as the most reliable option.
+LED strip connectors provide a quick-connect solution that lets people avoid having to use a soldering iron.
+If you do have a soldering iron, or want to buy one, then we recommend soldering as the most reliable option.
 In fact, here is a quick guide on soldering your LED connections.